Hemu Adhikari is seen here with his wife Kamala at Osterly where the 1952 Indian team to England were playing the Indian

 During the last stages of the War, Adhikari ended up scoring 4 hundreds in 8 innings spanned over 2 seasons; he missed out on the 1946 tour of England, mainly due to a very strong Indian batting line-up, but was eventually selected for the 1947-48 tour of Australia.

 Australia did not suit Adhikari.
 He later acknowledged that the pair of Ray Lindwall and Keith Miller was the greatest he had ever encountered.
 After a couple of failures he finally found some runs against New South Wales at SCG, scoring 47 and 65 against the famed duo, backed by Bill Johnston and Ernie Toshack.
-In three weeks’ time he made his debut in the first Test at Gabba, scoring eight and 13.
+In 3 weeks’ time he made his debut in the first Test at Gabba, scoring 8 and 13.

 It was a torrid series for both Adhikari and India: the tourists lost 0-4 (thrice by an innings), though to their credit they had taken an 81-run lead in the rain-washed second Test at SCG.
 Adhikari played in all 5 Tests, scoring 156 runs at 17.33.

 In the fourth Test at Adelaide, however, he proved his mettle at the highest level for the first time: after Australia had registered a mammoth 674 they bowled India out for 381 despite Hazare’s 116 and Dattu Phadkar’s 123.
 Hazare, coming out to bat at 2 for 0 in the second innings, defied the Australians with another hundred the next day.

 On Day Five, however, Adhikari hung around with Hazare to provide India with some hope: the pair added 132 runs for the seventh wicket, but once Hazare was out for 145 India lost their last 4 wickets for 6, losing by an innings.
 Adhikari had batted for 198 minutes, scoring 51 in 210 balls: the selectors were made to realise his fearlessness against quality pace.